cannarin025/data_grabber_yt/README.txt

 Please pip install requirements.txt to begin.

 How to use:

-1. Supply a valid youtube URL to a video
+yt_grab.py <url> --start_time --end_time --interval --custom_name

+--start_time: Time for frame capture to start HH:MM:SS
+--end_time: Time for frame capture to end HH:MM:SS
+--interval: Frame interval between captured frames
+--custom_name: Custom file name video is saved with.
+Use if video title is causing problems.

-2. Input start time for frame capture as HH:MM:SS or MM:SS or seconds
+Note: Times can also be provided as MM:SS or just integer seconds
-3. Input end time for frame capture as HH:MM:SS or MM:SS or seconds.
-Ensure this is later than the start.
-4. Specify interval at which frames are captured. i.e. an input of 5 means capture one frame in every 5.

 Results:
 - Video will be downloaded into a directory /tmp